%20(2).avif)

 Typically deployed as a web application (often on Kubernetes) and extended through a plugin architecture, Backstage integrates with CI/CD, source control, cloud services, and observability tools to provide a single entry point for developers.

-Backstage is an open-source framework for building an internal developer portal that centralizes a service catalog, documentation, and developer tooling.
-It is used to improve software ownership, discoverability, and operational consistency across teams.
+Backstage is an open-source framework for building an internal developer portal that brings service discovery, documentation, and operational context into one consistent interface.
+It is used to improve ownership clarity and standardize how teams build, run, and support software across many services.

-Backstage typically fits organizations with multiple teams and many services where ownership, documentation, and operational workflows are fragmented.
-It requires ongoing platform ownership to curate the catalog model, maintain plugins, and keep templates aligned with evolving standards.
+Backstage is a strong fit for organizations with multiple teams and many services where documentation and operational workflows are fragmented.
+It typically requires ongoing platform ownership to curate the catalog model, maintain plugins, and keep templates aligned with evolving standards and security requirements.

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Backstage use-cases, and it enables us to deliver high-quality Backstage setups that are secure, maintainable, and practical for day-to-day engineering workflows.
+This experience helped us accumulate significant knowledge across multiple Backstage use-cases, and it enables us to deliver high-quality Backstage setups that are secure, maintainable, and practical for real engineering workflows.

 Some of the things we can help you do with Backstage include: